Inflectra/rapise-documentation/docs/Libraries/Win32ListCheckable.md

+Summary: This is generic Win32 list with a check box near each item.
+Use DoSelectItem to select a particular item and DoCheckItem to change corresponding check box state.

 # Win32ListCheckable

 This is generic Win32 list with a check box near each item.
 Use DoSelectItem to select a particular item and DoCheckItem to change corresponding check box state.